 b.
 1985 in Sydney, Australia

-Mechelle Bounpraseuth is an artist living and working on unceded Gadigal land, whose practice includes drawing, video, zines and ceramics.
+Mechelle Bounpraseuth is an artist living and working on unceded Gadigal Land, whose practice materialises notions of cultural labour, communion, catharsis, love and grief into tangible objects.

-Bounpraseuth graduated from the National Art School in 2016 and was awarded the Trudie Alfred Bequest Scholarship.
+She graduated from the National Art School in 2016 and was awarded the Trudie Alfred Bequest Scholarship.
 She has since been the recipient of the Highly Commended Prize, Woollahra Small Sculpture; Fishers Ghost Prize for Sculpture and the Macquarie Group Emerging Art Prize.
-Her artworks have been published in Art Almanac, Art and Australia, The Journal of Australian Ceramics and Art Collector.
+Her artworks have been published in Art Almanac, The Art Gallery of NSW’s Look Magazine, Artist Profile, Art and Australia, The Journal of Australian Ceramics and Art Collector.
+In 2025, Bounpraseuth was the recipient of the $20,000 acquisitive Burwood Art Prize and the Muswellbrook Art Prize.

 CHALK HORSE acknowledges the Gadigal of the Eora Nation, the traditional custodians of the Country on which we live, work and create.